jasshone/jasshone.github.io/posts/2025-08-19-Beyond-I-Con.md

 The computational overhead of certain divergences may limit their practical applicability in large-scale settings.
 Future work should investigate more efficient approximation schemes for geometry-aware divergences such as Wasserstein distances, or develop novel divergences that balance geometric awareness with computational tractability.

-The theoretical understanding of why certain divergences perform better in specific formulations remains incomplete.
-A deeper analysis of the optimization landscape and convergence properties under different divergence choices would strengthen the framework.
+The theoretical understanding of why certain divergences exhibit training instability in specific formulations remains incomplete.
+A deeper analysis of the optimization landscape, gradient dynamics, and convergence properties under different divergence choices would strengthen the framework and potentially suggest modifications to improve stability.

 ## Conclusion

 The Beyond I-Con framework challenges the field's implicit assumption that KL divergence is the natural choice for representation learning.
-By demonstrating that geometry-aware divergences can significantly outperform KL-based methods, we open new avenues for developing more principled approaches that explicitly account for the underlying data manifold structure.
+By demonstrating that geometry-aware divergences can significantly outperform KL-based methods—and revealing optimization challenges with certain combinations—we open new avenues for developing more principled approaches that explicitly account for both the underlying data manifold structure and training dynamics.

 Our systematic exploration of divergence-similarity measure combinations provides a useful framework for analyzing existing methods and discovering new ones.
-This approach helps researchers understand how these design choices interact and may guide the selection of appropriate combinations for specific applications.
+This approach helps researchers understand how these design choices interact and may guide the selection of appropriate combinations for specific applications, with particular attention to optimization stability.

-The future of representation learning lies not in finding the single "best" divergence, but in developing principled frameworks for selecting divergences that align with the geometric properties of the data and the specific requirements of the downstream task.
-The Beyond I-Con framework provides the theoretical foundation for this endeavor, while our empirical results demonstrate its practical promise.
+The future of representation learning lies not in finding the single "best" divergence, but in developing principled frameworks for selecting divergences that align with the geometric properties of the data, the specific requirements of the downstream task, and the practical constraints of reliable optimization.
+The Beyond I-Con framework provides the theoretical foundation for this endeavor, while our empirical results—including the discovery of training instability patterns—demonstrate its practical importance.

 As the field continues to grapple with more complex data modalities and geometric structures, we anticipate that divergence-aware approaches will become increasingly important.
-Our framework provides both the theoretical tools and empirical evidence needed to guide this evolution toward more geometry-aware representation learning methods.
+Our framework provides both the theoretical tools and empirical evidence needed to guide this evolution toward more geometry-aware and optimization-robust representation learning methods.